 Started elsewhere in Kolkata in 1916, the centre was shifted to its present site at Belgharia in 1953.

 - Shilpapitha, a government-sponsored polytechnic which offers three-year diploma courses in civil, mechanical, electrical and electronics & telecommunication engineering.
-It had 738 students during the year.
-It has a separate library with 24,492 books, mostly on the engineering subjects.
+It had 751 students during the year.
+It has a separate library with 25,723 books and 10 periodicals and newspapers, mostly on the engineering subjects.

 - Welfare work by way of serving cooked food to poor people once a week.